BEAN: Interpretable Representation Learning with Biologically-Enhanced Artificial Neuronal Assembly Regularization

 \subsection{The First-Order Layer-wise Neuron Correlation}

-In the following two sections, we introduce how we formulate the layer-wise neuron correlation, namely $A_{i,j}^{(l)}$ between any pair of neurons $i$ and $j$.
+This section introduces the formulation of the layer-wise neuron correlation $A_{i,j}^{(l)}$ between any pair of neurons $i$ and $j$.

-In the human brain, the correlation between two neurons depends on the wiring between them (\cite{buzsaki2010neural}), and hence is typically treated as a binary value in BNNs studies with ``1'' indicating the presence of a connection and ``0'' the absence, so the correlation among a group of neurons can be represented by the corresponding adjacency matrix.
-Although there is typically no direct connection between neurons within the same layer of DNNs, it is possible to model neurons correlations based on their connectivity patterns to the next layer.
-Just like in network science, where it is useful to also consider the relationships between nodes based on their common neighbor nodes besides their direct connections.
-One classic concept that is widely used to describe such pattern is called \textit{triadic closure} \cite{granovetter1977strength}.
-As shown in Figure \ref{fig:1}(b), triadic closure can be interpreted here as a property among three nodes $i$, $j$, and $k$, such that if connections exist between $i-k$ and $j-k$, there is also a connection between $i-j$.
+In the human brain, the correlation between two neurons depends on the wiring between them [\cite{buzsaki2010neural}] and hence is typically treated as a binary value in BNN studies, with ``1'' indicating the presence of a connection and ``0'' the absence, so the correlation among a group of neurons can be represented by the corresponding adjacency matrix.
+Although there is typically no direct connection between neurons within the same layer of DNNs, it is possible to model neuron correlations based on their connectivity patterns to the next layer.
+This resembles a common approach in network science, where it is useful to consider the relationships between nodes based on their common neighbors in addition to their direct connections.
+One classic concept widely used to describe such a pattern is called \textit{triadic closure} [\cite{granovetter1977strength}].
+As shown in Figure \ref{fig:1} (b), triadic closure can be interpreted here as a property among three nodes $i$, $j$, and $k$, such that if connections exist between $i-k$ and $j-k$, there is also a connection between $i-j$.